fengxue199710/fengxue-resit-SE/README.md

 ### Solution 2

-Solution:Use the checkCollisionList method to detect collisions and call the teleportPlayer method upon collision.
+Solution:<br>Use the checkCollisionList method to detect collisions and call the teleportPlayer method upon collision.
 Add relevant attributes (such as isTeleported and originalPosition) in the player class to manage teleportation state.
 Use java.util.Timer to handle the delay logic for returning to the original position.